ewicy/vscode-settings/README.md

 # Vscode Settings.
 ## Add this settings to your Vscode *User* or *Workspace* settings directory
 ### Depending on your platform, the user settings file is located here:
-- *Use command palette to find user settings.json file and then, you can copy & paste there directly*
+- *Use Vscode **command palette** to find user settings.json file and then, you can copy & paste there directly*
 - Or you can directly access settings.json file depending on you platform:
   - Windows: %APPDATA%\Code\User\settings.json
   - macOS: $HOME/Library/Application Support/Code/User/settings.json